Domain masking for TalkJS

 </script>

-Once you've enabled the distribution the chat should load correctly and you should now see all requests being routed through the custom domain that you've configured CloudFront for.
-If you run in to any issues, please reach out to support for further guidance.
+Once you've enabled the distribution, the chat should load correctly.
+You should now see all requests being routed through your custom domain.